-Digital archive via ProQuest of the Wall Street Journal from 1889 to 1998 that includes features for searching, viewing and saving articles or full pages.
+Digital archive via ProQuest of the Wall Street Journal that includes features for searching, viewing and saving articles or full pages.
 Years of coverage added annually.

 Full-text articles from1984 to date from the Wall Street Journal via Proquest Newspapers.
 This business newspaper has extensive coverage of stock markets, finance, investments and companies.

-The Wall Street Journal (Eastern Edition) is available, beginning with 2008, as full text images through the ProQuest Digital Microfilm interface.
-The most current issues are not available because of the publishing schedule.
+The Wall Street Journal (Eastern Edition) is available, beginning with 2008, as full text images through the ProQuest Digitized Newspapers interface.
+The issues from the latest 3 months are not available.

 Campaign research source includes case studies, market reports, statistics, and articles from the trade magazines Admap and Market Leader as well research from the International Journal of Market Research, the Journal of Advertising Research,, the International Journal of Advertising, and the Journal of Advertising History.